Becoming a councillor

 No. You can either stand as an independent candidate, or as a group or party political candidate.
 The political parties in your local area are already looking for people interested in representing them and will be pleased to hear from you.
 They will be able to support your election campaign and your work as a councillor.
 Don’t worry if you’re not already a party member as they will be able to go through all the options with you.
 Some parties have special training and encouragement schemes for new candidates.
 Some places have organised residents’ associations or community groups which put candidates up for election.
 Alternatively you can stand as an independent candidate.
 For further information on how to do this, please contact Electoral Services at Wealden District Council.

-Alternatively you can contact the Electoral Services team at Wealden District Council to register your interest, and they will send you a nomination pack in March 2019:
+If local elections are scheduled in the near future, the best thing to do is contact the Electoral Services team at Wealden District Council to register your interest, and they will send you a nomination pack for the forthcoming election.
+You can contact them on 01892 602407 or firstname.lastname@example.org